Food coloring: Natural colorants

-Blue colors are rare.
+Natural blue colorants are rare.
 The pigment genipin, present in the fruit of Gardenia jasminoides, can be treated with amino acids to produce the blue pigment gardenia blue, which is approved for use in Japan and the US, but not the EU.

 To ensure reproducibility, the colored components of these substances are often provided in highly purified form.
 For stability and convenience, they can be formulated in suitable carrier materials (solid and liquids).
 Hexane, acetone, and other solvents break down cell walls in the fruit and vegetables and allow for maximum extraction of the coloring.
 Traces of these may still remain in the finished colorant, but they do not need to be declared on the product label.
 These solvents are known as carry-over ingredients.